-F.8 Damage Compensation/Penalties for Vulnerability fixes
+F.8 Liquidated Damages/Penalties for Vulnerability fixes

-In addition to the remedies as a consequence of a material breach as set out in section A.5 "Failure to comply with this ISA", the Purchaser may apply penalties as provided for in the Agreement and/or damage compensation to the Supplier.
+In addition to the remedies as a consequence of a material breach as set out in section A.6 " Should the Supplier or Supplier's Deliverables be re-assessed, all the updated reports shall be provided.

+Failure to comply with this ISA", the Purchaser may apply liquidated damages or penalties to the Supplier as per the sections "Liquidated Damages" or "Penalties" of the Agreement.